Advice for postgraduate research students (PGRs)

 Covid-19 mitigation statement for thesis submission

-If you're planning to submit your thesis before 1 August 2021, you now have the option to include a statement on the impact that COVID-19 has had on your research — and the steps you've taken to adjust.
+If you're planning to submit your thesis, you have the option to include a statement on the impact that COVID-19 has had on your research — and the steps you've taken to adjust.
 To read the full details of the new policy, visit the Annex 17 - COVID-19 statements page.
-(Please note that the University may extend the period depending on circumstances.)

 I am due to submit my research degree thesis, what should I do?